it-tinyangel/JS-basics-function-declaration-maximum-numeric-parameter/README.md

 # Return the maximum numeric parameter

-This code represents the findMax() function, which is designed to find the maximum number among the arguments passed to it.
+This code represents the findMax() function, which is designed to find the maximum number among the arguments passed to it via parameters.

 Using the function declaration, without function Math.max().